cozywigwam/cozywigwam.github.io/_cheatsheets/vim.md

 ### Command-Line mode

-Command-Line mode "exposes us to the vestiges of ex."
-(Drew Neil)
+> Command-Line mode "exposes us to the vestiges of ex." -Drew Neil

 Start with `:` and use `<C-p>` and `<C-n>` to navigate and edit history.
 Use `<C-f>` to open command-line history (cf. `q:`).